 Cook the rice or quinoa according to package instructions.
 Steam all vegetables until soft but not mushy.
 Allow them to cool before combining.

-Step 3: Mix Everything Together (Deer Meat Dog Food Recipe)
+Step 3: Mix Everything (Deer Meat Dog Food Recipe)

 In a large mixing bowl, combine the venison, cooked grains, veggies, oil, and calcium powder.
 Stir until everything is evenly distributed.